vaughngit/aws-dotnet-cdk-ec2-windows/README.md

     cdk synth
     cdk bootstrap
     cdk deploy
+* note the "InstanceId", "Password", and "UserName" Outputs that will be displayed in your desktop terminal console once deployment completes.

+### RDP into instace from browser via the System Manager's Fleet Manager console feature:
+* The Google Chrome browser appears to provide the best experience (ie copy/paste features)
+   1)  From the AWS Home Page Console navigate to -> Systems Manager Console- > Fleet Manager feature under the "Node Management" header and the newly deployed ec2 instance should be listed in the "Managed nodes" list on this landing page.
+   2) Check the box next to the new windows ec2 instance
+   3) Select the "Node action" dropdown in the top right-hand corner and select the "Connect with Remote Desktop" under the "Connect" header
+   4) Enter the username and password displayed in the your local desktop termainal console noted above and select the "Connect" button
+   5) Once connected click on the instanceid in the header section to expand the remote display or select the full screen option in the top right-hand coner of the display.

-### See this reference for addditional guidance in setting up CDK within your AWS Environment: https://docs.aws.amazon.com/cdk/v2/guide/cli.html
+* See this reference for addditional guidance in setting up CDK within your AWS Environment: https://docs.aws.amazon.com/cdk/v2/guide/cli.html

 ## Useful commands
 The `cdk.json` file tells the CDK Toolkit how to execute your app.